SteveDavis136/Test_Website/README.md

 # Test_Website
-Little challenge for myself to build a responsive website.
+Following a tutorial from Drew Ryan, introducing myself to responsive web design, jquery plugins, and self-invoking javascript functions.